MercersKitchen/Sandbox-Pong-Practice/README.md

 ---

 # Table of Contents
-- Case Study To Do List:
+- Case Study To Do List: ball, net, goal, scoreboard, start button, timer, splash screen (including

 ---

 # To Do List
 - [x] Difference between a class object, an instance, and a visual object
+- [x] Define Ball-class
-- [ ] Define Ball-class, create objects in Driver
+- [ ] Explore Constructor-in-Driver & Constructor-encapsulated
+        - Various Ways of Interpreting Object Constructors
 - [ ]

 ---